Rakesh Roshan: 1970–1986

 Rakesh set up his own production company, Filmkraft, in 1980 and their first production was Aap Ke Deewane (1980), which was a box office flop.
 His next venture was Kaamchor, also produced by him, which became a hit, but the success of this film was attributed to its music and the heroine Jaya Prada.
 His next solo hero film Shubh Kaamna, directed by K. Vishwanath, was a hit.
 He tried to re-launch himself as a lead hero with Bhagwaan Dada (1986), directed by J. Om Prakash and starring Rajinikanth as the main lead and himself in the second lead.
-But Bhagwaan Dada was a flop.
+But the film was a flop.
 Between 1984 and 1990 he only got supporting roles, with the exception of Bahurani.
 The multi-star films where he was the second lead, such as Maqaar and Ek Aur Sikander were successful.
 His last film as a leading hero was Bahurani, which was a woman-oriented film starring Rekha in the lead, which was directed by Manik Chatterjee and released in 1989.